KomodoPlatform/developer-docs/docs/nSPV/README.md

 </collapse-text>

-### getpeerinfo
+## getpeerinfo

 **getpeerinfo**

-Use this method to get the information of all the peers.
+Use this method to get the information of all peers on the network.

 #### Arguments